-The Committee held three meetings in 2020 in which the Committee discussed and deliberated on, among others, the qualification of the nominees for election to the Board, the amendments to the Manual to align with the CG Code for Public Companies and Registered Issuers, and the Charter of the Board of Directors.
+The Committee held two meetings in 2021 in which the Committee discussed and deliberated on, among others, the qualification of the nominees for election to the Board, including the endorsement to the Board of the meritorious justification for the re-election of Atty.
+Ancheta and Mr. Santiago as independent directors at the 2021 ASM as they will be serving as such for more than nine years upon re-election.

+Executive

-Executive Compensation Committee
+Compensation Committee

-Three directors comprise the Executive Compensation Committee: Mr. Ferdinand K. Constantino, Mr. Kenji Uchiyama and Mr. Carmelo L. Santiago, an independent director.
+Three directors comprise the Executive Compensation Committee: Mr. Ferdinand K. Constantino, Mr. Kenji Uchiyama and Ret.
+Chief Justice Reynato S. Puno, an independent director.
 Mr. Ferdinand K. Constantino is the Chairman of the Committee.
 The Executive Compensation Committee advises and assists the Board in the establishment of formal and transparent policies and practices on directors and executive remuneration, succession planning, promotion and career advancement.
-The Committee also provides oversight over remuneration of directors, senior management and other key personnel to ensure that the Company's compensation scheme fairly and responsibly reward directors and executives based on their performance and the performance of the Company, and remain competitive to attract and retain directors and officers who are needed to run the Company successfully.
+The Committee also provides oversight over directors, senior remuneration of management and other key personnel to ensure that the Company's compensation scheme fairly and responsibly reward directors and executives based on their performance and the performance of the Company, and remain competitive to attract and retain directors and officers who are needed to run the Company successfully.

-The Committee held one meeting in 2020.
+The Committee held two meetings in 2021.